xoelmb/denovobs/README.md

 ```

 This will create folders with the GTF files of the beds in the folder.

+### Dependencies
+The analysis is performed in R using several packages.
+You can create a minimum conda environment using the ```create_env.sh ``` script, which can be used as a jupyter kernel to run the analysis.
+Jupyter (or any other method to run .ipynb files) won't be installed in the enviroment.

 ## Main script
 You should be ready to run **DEA.ipynb**.
 The first chunks of the code define the options of the run, which can be used to modulate the output of the run.